mj3b/rgds/docs/why-rgds-exists.md

   Misalignment is discovered by regulators, not resolved internally.

 - **Pre-IND timing is under-structured**
-  Engagement decisions are made without explicit trade-off capture.
+  Engagement decisions lack explicit trade-off capture.

 - **Novel approaches lack justification trails**
   Innovation decisions are hard to defend retroactively.